TianpeiLuke/CodeLib/src/graph_algo/README.md

     4. Delete all edges that connect points within a common group.

     5. Repeat step i) until there are only two groups.
-Then return all edges that connects two groups.
+Then return all edges that connect two groups.

       `../../bin/graph_algo/test_mincut "../../data/kargerMinCut.txt" 23 0`